How To Install Security Cameras Under Eaves | 2025 Guide

 Splice the Ethernet cable with the splicing tool and make it firm to the Ethernet jacks in the camera kit.
 This is also not tasking.
 Just follow the instructions in the guide.

-Afterward, connect the power source of the camera and the Ethernet cable to the security camera.
+Afterward, connect the camera’s power source and the Ethernet cable to the security camera.

-The connection needs to occur before the aluminum strip and camera are fixed to the eave.
-Slide in the aluminum strip to the eave by simply bending it to enter into the vinyl soffit supports perfectly.
+The connection must occur before the aluminum strip and camera are fixed to the eave.
+Slide the aluminum strip into the eave by simply bending it to fit perfectly into the vinyl soffit supports.

 Step6: Setup The Configuration

-Before that, go back to connect your other Ethernet cable to the network video recorder, which is the mind recorder of the footage, and save them up as a storage device.
+Before that, connect your other Ethernet cable to the network video recorder, which is the mind recorder of the footage, and save it up as a storage device.

 Set up your network video recorder.
-The camera kit will have manufacturer’s guides and instructions, so it will be pretty easy to do.
+The camera kit will have manufacturer’s guides and instructions, so it will be pretty easy.

-Now you know how to install security cameras under eaves, just check if the angle is acceptable and if the camera is working perfectly.
+Now you know how to install security cameras under eaves; just check if the angle is acceptable and the camera works perfectly.

-If Not, Adjust the angles, and connect your cameras to any viewing devices such as monitor screen, or smart TV, or download the camera mobile app to enjoy monitoring your property from the smartphone.
+If Not, Adjust the angles and connect your cameras to any viewing device, such as a monitor screen or smart TV, or download the camera mobile app to enjoy monitoring your property from your smartphone.

 Source: Jim Odell